 Up to 100 scholarships will be awarded each year.
 Whilst there will be no pre-determined split of or quotas for awardees at undergraduate and postgraduate levels, the HKSES will primarily benefit students pursuing studies at undergraduate level.
 The selection will also cover applications for study in design, arts, sports or other unconventional disciplines in reputable specialised institutions.

 While there is no limitation on the disciplines of study, priority will be given to programmes that are conducive to building up Hong Kong’s long-term competitiveness, in particular those not available in Hong Kong and disciplines related to innovation and technology..

 Other things being equal, priority will be given to students from needy families who will otherwise not have the opportunity to support their studies in prestigious overseas universities.

 To facilitate an objective and rigorous selection, the Steering Committee will adopt a three-stage selection process – preliminary screening, shortlisting and interview.

-(i) Preliminary screening (January to February 2016): Upon receipt of the applications, the Secretariat will conduct preliminary screening based on the academic results and choices of university/programme.
-Each applicant is allowed to list four combinations of universities/programmes as choices in order of priority in their applications.
+(i) Preliminary screening (January to February 2017): Upon receipt of the applications, the Secretariat will conduct preliminary screening based on the academic results and choices of university/programme.
+Each applicant is allowed to list ten combinations of universities/programmes as choices in order of priority in their applications.
 When assessing the choices of universities/programmes, reference will be made to the top 100 universities/institutions in each of the four world university ranking tables published by QS, Shanghai Jiao Tong University, Times Higher Education and US News and World Report respectively; and the top 30 colleges in the National Liberal Arts Colleges Rankings published by the US News and World Report.
 Choices not listed in these lists will still be considered subject to justification provided by the applicants.
 Consolidated details of the applications will be ranked in priority order for consideration and shortlisting by the Steering Committee at the second stage.

 (ii) Shortlisting (February to March 2017): The shortlisting process will involve assessment of both academic achievements and non-academic attributes of the applicants with a view to coming up a pool of selected applicants for interview.
 Shortlisted applicants will be notified individually.